laurelherting/lmh-headspace/AWS/services.md

   * Auditing
   * Monitors CPU utilization

+* CloudWatch Logs
+  * use to combine EC2 logs

 * Consolidated Billing - get volume discounts on all your accounts.

 * Unused reserved EC2 instances are applied across the group.